icebert04/icebert04.github.io/_posts/2018-3-17-raffles-the-waffles.md

 So upon checking my niece YouTube channel.
 I took a minute to pause and think and then gave my "**Unsolicited Advice**".
 One thing I notice is her YouTube channel only has 8 subscribers.
 After I subscribed her channel, I laid out my ideas and suggestions to her.

-1.) **EXPOSURE** =  I told her that she needs to expose her YouTube channel to every social media and all throughout the cyber world.
-Start first with her friends, families and relatives.
+1.) **EXPOSURE** =  I told her that she needs to expose her YouTube channel to all social media sites and all throughout the cyber world.
+Start off by introducing it first with her friends, families and relatives.

 2.) **NICHE**  =  I showed Sofia my past project called "**MyLungga.com**".
-It's a site that sells properties in the Philippines.
+It's a site that sells Real Estate properties in the Philippines.
 The objective is I take videos of houses (like MTV Cribs), upload it in YouTube, then expect a hoards of buyers to call you after.
 I believe I was one of the first who did this but now you will see a lot of YouTubers who are doing the same thing that I did.
 So again, you need to have a niche.
 You need to be unique, different and have a specialty on one thing.

-3.) **CONSISTENCY**  =  My last advice is I think the most important part....
-Constancy and Regularity.
+3.) **CONSISTENCY**  =  My last advice is I think the most important part.... **Constancy and Regularity**.
 This where it separates the Men from the Boys or in her case the **Women from the Girls**.
-A lot of talented people were hot and famous before but unheard-of after beacuse of this.
+A lot of talented people were hot and famous before but unheard-of after because of this.
 You need to keep up with your stories... rain or shine, good times or bad times, in sickness and in health till death you part.